bradgwest/paap/write/paper.md

   - etc
 - Larger number of artists
 - Would be interesting to see what duer's stuff compares with, as well as the chinese painters, and lucio fontana
+- Take an artists work and visualize those works relative to the other clusters

 if clustering:
 * want to evaluate the performance against traditional methods

 elif prediction:
 * Rebuild network with fully connected prediction layer